peterweissdk/traefik_update/README.md

 # 💾 Traefik Update Script

-A shell script to automate the process of updating Traefik configurations and deployments. **Important:** This script is designed to work exclusively with Traefik binary installations where Traefik is deployed in `/usr/local/bin`.
+A shell script to automate the process of updating Traefik deployments. **Important:** This script is designed to work exclusively with Traefik binary installations where Traefik is deployed in `/usr/local/bin`.

 ## ✨ Features

-- Automated Traefik configuration updates
+- Automated Traefik updates
 - Safe deployment handling
 - Rollback functionality
 - Error handling and logging